Admissions & Financial Aid

 Assistantships & Fellowships

-The Economics Graduate Program offers financial awards to qualified doctoral students in the form of teaching assistantships, research assistantships and, occasionally, fellowships.
+The NC State's Jenkins Graduate Economics Program offers financial awards to qualified doctoral students in the form of teaching assistantships, research assistantships and, occasionally, fellowships.
 Awards are merit-based, determined by an applicant's academic history and predicted success in the program.
 We do not fund master’s degree students.

-Students who are funded through the University at a monthly stipend level are eligible for the Graduate Student Support Plan(GSSP).
-The GSSP is a highly competitive support package that provides health insurance and payment of tuition for a limited number of semesters.
+Students with teaching assistantship, research assistantship or fellowship are eligible for the Graduate Student Support Plan(GSSP).
+The GSSP provides health insurance and payment of tuition for a limited number of semesters.
 Note that students funded through the GSSP are required to pay their own fees.

-General information about graduate assistantships can be found in the Graduate School’s administrative handbook and in the University’s policies, regulations, and rules website.
+General information about graduate assistantships can be found in the Graduate School’s administrative handbook.

 Application for Assistantships and Fellowships

-Each spring, new doctoral applicants and incumbent doctoral students who are not supported are considered competitively for a limited number of teaching and research assistantships.
+New doctoral applicants are considered competitively for a limited number of teaching and research assistantships.

-Applicants to doctoral program who wish to be considered for financial aid must submit the completed application for graduate study to the Graduate School by January 1.
-There is no separate application for departmental assistantships.
-You need only indicate your preference to be considered for these awards on your graduate school application.
+Applicants to the doctoral program who wish to be considered for assistantship support must submit the completed application for graduate study to the Graduate School by January 1.
+There is no separate application for these assistantships; you need only indicate your preference to be considered for these awards on your graduate school application.

 Teaching Assistantships